-2. Step 15 in Figure 7.2.5.2-1 only applies if session activation is detected by the MB-UPF via Buffered Downlink Traffic detection.
-It is executed in parallel to the previous steps to avoid that the start of the transmission is unduly delayed until replies from all NG-RAN nodes and SMFs are received.
+2. It is up to implementation when to execute Step 15 in Figure 7.2.5.2-1 It can be executed in parallel to the previous steps to avoid that the start of the transmission is unduly delayed until replies from all NG-RAN nodes and SMFs are received.
+But it is It is recommended to apply buffering at the MB-UPF sufficiently long for the majority of RAN nodes to activate the MBS session.